Caught On Video: Man Topples Statue Of Virgin Mary Outside Brooklyn Church In Broad Daylight

 “My mother,” said Maria Perez.

-John Quaglione with the Diocese of Brooklyn says people often stand at the shrine to pray, especially last week on Sept.
+John Quaglione with the Diocese of Brooklyn said people often stand at the shrine to pray, especially last week on Sept.
 11, the day it was desecrated.

 “To attack the Blessed Mother on 9/11 in broad daylight is not only brazen, it’s a direct assault of the people that were walking by that day wanted to have a moment of prayer to themselves, wanted to remember someone they may have lost,” Quaglione said.